 After the parties sign a settlement agreement addressing all material issues, there still must be a final hearing before the judge.
 Unlike a contested divorce, this final hearing is usually very brief, and only the petitioner must attend unless the respondent is seeking a name change.

-Call a Florida divorce lawyer for guidance in your divorce
+Call an experienced divorce lawyer in Miami-Dade County for guidance in your divorce

-Our experienced family law firm can help you understand the divorce process and guide you through each step in a timely and cost-effective manner.
+Our seasoned divorce lawyer can help you understand the divorce process and guide you through each step in a timely and cost-effective manner.
 We take a firm stand to protect your rights and work to achieve the best possible resolution for you and your family.
-If you are seeking a divorce or have been served with divorce papers, contact The Law Offices of Lawrence S. Katz, P.A. today at 786-991-2629 or online to schedule a consultation.
+If you are seeking a divorce or have been served with divorce papers, contact The Law Offices of Lawrence S. Katz, P.A. today at 305-670-8656 or online to schedule a consultation.
 Se habla español.